mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 **Urgent and high priority ticket escalation process for Premium Support customers**

 For urgent and high priority issues from our Premium Support customers, an automated escalation process will be activated to ensure 24x7 cover for these issues.

+## Support Team metrics

+THe Support Team is driven by three key metrics, First Reply Time, Next Reply Time and Customer Satisfaction.
+Deatils of these metrics for our enterprise customers can found [here](https://handbook.mattermost.com/operations/business-operations/analytics/metrics-definitions#support-tickets).